SimoneRizzuto/the-lone-lantern/README.md

 # the-lone-lantern #
-"When death arrives... who's eyes are awaiting for yours?"
+"When death arrives... who's eyes are awaiting yours?"

 My repository for my passion project.
 I work on this project as often as I can after work during the week.